Kia e-Niro review - MPG, CO2 and running costs

 Electric range, battery life and charge time

-The 64kWh battery mounted under the e-Niro’s floor provides a claimed WLTP-measured range of 282 miles – a figure that should be achievable if you drive with a light touch.
-During our test, we calculated that a more accurate range in mixed driving is around 250 miles – still more than enough to fend off even the worst case of range anxiety.
+The e-Niro is available with either 39kWh or 64kWh batteries, providing claimed WLTP-measured ranges of 180 and 282 miles, respectively.
+These figure that should be achievable if you drive with a light touch.
+During our test of the 64kWh model, we calculated that a more accurate range in mixed driving is around 250 miles – still more than enough to fend off even the worst case of range anxiety.

-It should take around nine hours and 50 minutes to fully charge the e-Niro via a wallbox installed at home, while a 50kW fast charger will get the car to 80 per cent capacity in around one hour and fifteen minutes; find a 100kW charger and that time will drop to around 54 minutes.
+It should take around six hours and 10 minutes to fully charge the e-Niro via a wallbox installed at home, while a 50kW fast charger will get the car to 80% capacity in around one hour; find a 100kW charger and that time will drop to around 54 minutes.

-The Kia e-Niro sits in insurance group 28, just above its Hyundai Kona Electric relative in groups 22 to 27 (depending on trim and battery size).
+The e-Niro 64kWh model in 4 trim sits in insurance group 29, just above its Hyundai Kona Electric relative in groups 22 to 27 (depending on trim and battery size).
 The BMW i3 occupies a similar range of groups 21 to 29 depending on specification, with the S model being the most expensive to insure.

-Thanks to the constant and rapid evolution of EV technology, electric cars like the Kia e-Niro are particularly at risk of bad residual values.
-However, the e-Niro shouldn’t fare too badly after 36,000 miles and three years come trade-in time.
-Our experts predict that the e-Niro should hold on to a shade over 40 per cent of its value – not too far behind its various hybrid Niro siblings which manage 42.8 to 49.3 per cent.
-The pricier BMW i3, by contrast, should retain around 37.8 to 41.7 per cent of its value after the same period.
+Thanks to the constant and rapid evolution of EV technology, electric cars like the Kia e-Niro are particularly at risk of poor residual values.
+However, customer demand for the e-Niro is high, so it shouldn’t fare too badly after 36,000 miles and three years come trade-in time.

 In this review